Main page

 Introduction

 I admit it.
-I am someone who panicks a lot over small things, like for example Google collecting your data, or the milkman conspiracy.
+I am someone who panics a lot over small things, like for example Google collecting your data, or the milkman conspiracy.
 However, with some time and reasoning, I've gotten to a centered point-of-view regarding Google and its bad privacy.

 If you were execting a tinfoil-grade de-googling guide, you should go find another website.
-This guide will explaing Google alternatives, not mainly focusing on privacy, but rather on not having to rely on a single company.
+This guide will explain Google alternatives, not mainly focusing on privacy, but rather on not having to rely on a single company.

 Every product I explain here will come with a small description, along with some pros and cons and my own opinion based on my experience.